buzz-code/event-management-nra/server/src/yemot/call-flow-implementation-progress.md

 - [x] Implement conditional access for options 2 and 3 (only for IDs with existing celebrations)
 - [x] Establish routing logic between menu options

-### Task 2: Update Student Identification Flow 🔄 (In Progress)
+### Task 2: Update Student Identification Flow ✅
-- [ ] Change error message for invalid ID to allow retry instead of ending call
+- [x] Change error message for invalid ID to allow retry instead of ending call
-- [ ] Update validation logic to prevent call termination on identification errors
+- [x] Update validation logic to prevent call termination on identification errors

+=== STOP and re-think ===
+If you were to write this from scratch, would you do it the same way?
+What handlers would you create?
+Would you create more or less common functions?

 ### Task 3: Implement Event Existence Handling Changes ❌
 - [ ] Disable ability to edit existing events